kestra-io/docs/content/blogs/2024-03-14-dremio-partnership.md

 ---
-title: "Databricks & Kestra Joining Force in a Technological Partnership"
+title: "Dremio & Kestra Partnership, Orchestrate Workflows Built on Top of Your Data Lakehouse"
-description: "Discover how Kestra and Databricks unite to transform data workflows, dive into our integrated approach to managing complex data processes"
+description: "We are proud to announce our Partnership with Dremio, the data lakehouse platform that simplifies big data analytics"
 date: 2024-03-14T08:00:00
 category: Company News
 author: